pantheon-systems/documentation/source/partials/additionalResources/lw4.md

 ## More resources for Website Performance with Varnish, Redis, and New Relic

 Speed ahead to the next class!
-Sign up for workshop #5: [Going Live Best Practices](https://pantheon.io/live-workshops/going-live-best-practices).
-You can also pick one of our other [Live Workshops](https://pantheon.io/live-workshops), happening every Thursday.
+Sign up for workshop #5: [Going Live Best Practices](https://pantheon.io/on-demand-trainings/going-live-best-practices).
+You can also pick one of our other [On-Demand Workshops](https://pantheon.io/on-demand-trainings).

 - <Youtube src="QxQ__f6lUU0" title="Website Performance with Varnish, Redis, and New Relic" start="16" />